onyx-and-iris/voicemeeter-api-powershell/README.md

 - color_y: float, from 0.0 to 1.0
 - fx_x: float, from -0.5 to 0.5
 - fx_y: float, from 0.0 to 1.0
-- postreverb: boolean
+- postreverb: bool
-- postdelay: boolean
+- postdelay: bool
-- postfx1: boolean
+- postfx1: bool
-- postfx2: boolean
+- postfx2: bool
 - gainlayer0-gainlayer7: float

 for example: